Cartoon-KAPOW!

 Intent

-When they’ve considered the benefits of buying from you or working with you, they’ll show their intent.
+When they’ve considered the benefits of buying from you or working with you, your prospect will show their intent.
 They might go through your customer sign-up or contact you to arrange a discovery call.
 You should make this easy for them.

 Evaluation